MuseSystems/musebms/documentation/book/content/en/theory/business-relationships/person.md

 times where a Person represents a role that might be fulfilled by any of a group of people; for example, an "Accounts Payable" Person representing a vendor might mean that any one of the vendor's Accounts Payable staff may act as the accounts payable agent during a discussion of invoicing or payment.
-In such a case the specific individual doesn't matter.
+In such a case the specific individual doesn't matter, but still has all the previously discussed traits of a "Person".

 ## Contact